krishanthisera/CKS-Challenges/challenge-03.md

   Server Version: version.Info{Major:"1", Minor:"23", GitVersion:"v1.23.0", ...}
 ```

-At the time I write this document, the current Kuberentes version 1.27, so we shall be mindful on this when we refering to the official kubenetes docs.
+At the time I write this document, the current Kubernetes version 1.27, so we shall be mindful on this when we referring to the official Kubernetes docs.

 ## Kube-bench